Today I’m sharing some tips on how to eat healthy consistently.

 Don’t get discouraged

 It’s so easy to let one less than perfect decision lead to a whole day’s worth of unhealthy decisions.
 If you forgot your packed lunch at home, that doesn’t mean that you have to go get fast food.
 You can still make a healthier decision than a burger and fries.
+Eating perfectly all the time isn’t sustainable.
+The key to how to eat healthy consistently is working in treats.

 Enjoying one or two more alcoholic beverages than you had anticipated at a barbecue with friends doesn’t mean that you have to go crazy eating all the treats that are available.
 You can still choose to get seconds of the salad or veggies instead of the chips.